List of Marvel Comics characters: E: Earth Sentry

 Earth Sentry (John Foster) was created by Tom DeFalco and Ron Frenz, and first appeared in A-Next #2 (1999) in the MC2 universe.

 When John and his father Bill were investigating a UFO crash site, they discovered a Kree space probe.
 Upon nearing the ship, the automated defenses activated, and a robotic sentry was released.
 Bill activated a distress signal which was picked up by Mainframe and the rest of A-Next.

 When the heroes arrived, a Sentry robot attacked them.
 Thunderstrike's sonic blasts and J2's superstrength were not slowing the attacker.
 Stinger was able to blind the robot's optic sensors with sting darts, providing an opening for John to enter the ship and try to turn off the robotic sentry.
 When John made contact with the ship's console, a strange energy surge ripped through the ship's computers and struck him.
 The energy wave reconfigured John's DNA, making him genetically similar to a Kree warrior.
 Finding himself clad in a green-and-white costume, similar to the original costume of Mar-Vell, John discovered that he had acquired great powers.

 John confronted and defeated the Sentry, and stated that he would become an "Earth Sentry" to protect his planet from invaders.
 He politely declined membership with A-Next, but when the team was later captured by the Revengers, Earth Sentry returned and used his powers to help A-Next defeat the invaders.
 He then accepted membership with A-Next.

 Earth Sentry possesses superhuman strength and durability, due to his altered human/Kree DNA.
 His costume has wrist-mounted blasters that can fire photonic energy blasts.
 Rocket boosters on his belt allow him to fly.

+Earthquake

+Earthquake is the name of two characters appearing in American comic books published by Marvel Comics.

+Earthquake I

+The first Earthquake first appeared in Uncanny X-Men #137 (September 1980), and was created by Chris Claremont and John Byrne.

+Earthquake is a member of the Shi'ar Imperial Guard and a reptilian humanoid with the ability to manipulate silicate matter.
+He is one of the few Guard members to survive the group's battle with Vulcan.

+Earthquake appeared as part of the "Imperial Guard" entry in the Official Handbook of the Marvel Universe Deluxe Edition #6.

+Earthquake II

+An alien from Earthquake's race later succeeded him as the new Earthquake and has the same geokinesis as him.

+Earthquake in other media

+The original Earthquake makes non-speaking cameo appearances in X-Men: The Animated Series.

 Ebon Samurai

+Ebon Samurai (Kioshi Keishicho) is a character appearing in American comic books published by Marvel Comics.
+His first appearance was in Alpha Flight #9 (2005) and was created by Scott Lobdell and Clayton Henry.